pkoepke/articleify/README.md

 An app that changes an HTML page, PDF, or text into a simple HTML page that Pocket can consume.
+Pocket has odd, unknown methods of detecting an "article", so this is particlaly achieved by simplifying the HTML and adding 3 paragraphs of Lorem Ipsum text to the end of the text.

 FAQ: